SUTI-se/SUTI/examples/XML/README.md

 - **“Schema not found”**:
   Run the command from the correct directory (`examples/XML/`).

-- **“Namespace mismatch”**:
+- **"Schema not found" or "No matching global declaration"**:
-  Ensure that the XML namespace equals the XSD namespace.
+  Ensure that `xsi:noNamespaceSchemaLocation` is used (the schema does not use a target namespace).

 - **“Invalid character”**:
   File is not saved as UTF-8.